kroxylicious/kroxylicious/DEV_GUIDE.md

 ### DOCKER_HOST environment variable

-On Linux, it maybe necessary to configure the `DOCKER_HOST` environment variable to allow the tests to correctly use test containers.
+On Linux, it may be necessary to configure the `DOCKER_HOST` environment variable to allow the tests to correctly use test containers.

 ```shell
 DOCKER_HOST=unix://$(podman info --format '{{.Host.RemoteSocket.Path}}')